Three Arrows Capital: Liquidation

 On 16 June 2022, the Financial Times reported that Three Arrows had failed to meet its margin calls.
 On 22 June, The Wall Street Journal reported that Three Arrows had failed to repay money lent from cryptocurrency broker Voyager Digital.
 On 27 June 2022, Voyager Digital issued a notice of default against Three Arrows for failing to make the required payments on a Bitcoin and USD Coin loan worth more than $665 million.
 On the same day, a court in the British Virgin Islands ordered the liquidation of Three Arrows Capital, overseen by Teneo.
 The Joint Liquidators are Russell Crumpler and Christopher Farmer, both Senior Managing Directors of Teneo.

 On 2 July 2022, Three Arrows filed for Chapter 15 bankruptcy to protect its US assets from creditors.
 The firm's CEO, Stephen Ehrlich, attributed the decision in part due to Three Arrows' inability to pay back its loan from Voyager.

 Genesis Trading's CEO Michael Moro announced on Twitter that Genesis Trading had incurred substantial losses from loans to Three Arrows and that its parent firm Digital Currency Group has assumed certain liabilities of Genesis related to Three Arrows to ensure adequate operating capital.

-The collapse of the company is believed to be partially responsible for the bankruptcy and collapse of the crypto lender Voyager digital and layoffs at Blockchain.com.
-FTX founder and CEO Sam Bankman-Fried blamed the company for causing a ripple effect that caused bankruptcy of other crypto firms or lead those firms to freeze assets during the 2022 cryptocurrency crash.
+The company's collapse is believed to be partially responsible for the bankruptcy and failure of the crypto lender Voyager Digital and layoffs at Blockchain.com.
+FTX founder and CEO Sam Bankman-Fried blamed the company for causing a ripple effect that caused the bankruptcy of other crypto firms or led those firms to freeze assets during the 2022 cryptocurrency crash.

-According to court liquidation papers, Davies and Zhu have not been cooperating in the liquidation process of Three Arrows Capital, and their whereabouts was unknown as of 8 July 2022.
+According to court liquidation papers, Davies and Zhu have not been cooperating in the liquidation process of Three Arrows Capital, and their whereabouts were unknown as of 8 July 2022.
 Three Arrows Capital owes 27 creditors a total of US$3.5 billion.

-In an interview with Bloomberg held at an "undisclosed location" in July 2022 Zhu and Davies remarked that they plan to move to the United Arab Emirates, a country that does not have extradition agreements with either Singapore or the United States.
+In an interview with Bloomberg held at an "undisclosed location" in July 2022, Zhu and Davies remarked that they plan to move to the United Arab Emirates, a country that does not have extradition agreements with either Singapore or the United States.

+According to the New York Times, during the June 2022 liquidation process, Zhu and Davies were in Bali, where Zhu tried surfing, and Davies dabbled in painting.
+Since 2022, Zhu and his family relocated to Singapore, where they lived in a "good-class bungalow" with a "permaculture farm — an elaborate system of lakes and gardens meant to replicate self-sustaining ecosystems in nature.
+It's home to ducks, chickens and numerous types of dragonflies."
+Davies was described as having moved on from Three Arrows Capital and quoted as saying, "I really spent so much time meditating in Bali that I'm really just pretty zenned out."

+In June 2023, Three Arrows liquidators said they were seeking to recover $1.3 billion from Davies and Zhu.